-ALASTAIR HOPWOOD’s practice is focused on complex commercial litigation, arbitration and contentious regulatory work, including cross-border investigations.
-Alastair acts primarily for clients in the banking, financial services, insurance and reinsurance sectors in relation to matters which are often multi-jurisdictional.
+ALASTAIR HOPWOOD focuses his practice on complex commercial litigation, arbitration, and contentious regulatory work, including cross-border investigations.
+Alastair acts primarily for clients in the banking, financial services, insurance, and reinsurance sectors in relation to matters which are often multi-jurisdictional.

-Alastair’s litigation experience includes acting for clients in disputes before the English High Court, Court of Appeal and Supreme Court, as well as in off-shore jurisdictions such as Bermuda.
-Alastair has also acted in respect of arbitrations pursuant to a range of institutional and ad hoc rules, including LCIA, UNCITRAL and ICSID.
-Alastair has also advised on the registration of foreign arbitration awards in the English courts as a precursor to enforcement and has experience of applying the provisions of the New York Convention in relation to the enforcement of foreign arbitration awards in England.
-Alastair also has experience of the resolution of disputes by way of mediation and adjudication.
+Alastair’s litigation experience includes acting for clients in disputes before the English High Court, Court of Appeal, and Supreme Court, as well as in off-shore jurisdictions such as Bermuda.
+Alastair has also acted in respect of arbitrations pursuant to a range of institutional and ad hoc rules, including LCIA, UNCITRAL, and ICSID.
+Alastair has advised on the registration of foreign arbitration awards in the English courts as a precursor to enforcement and has experience applying the provisions of the New York Convention in relation to the enforcement of foreign arbitration awards in England.
+Alastair also has experience resolving disputes by way of mediation and adjudication.

 Representative matters include acting for: